BND Hamburger Icon

 “One person may be very confident about their sexual or gender identity after coming out, whereas another may be less confident due to their prior experience and might benefit from support the company can provide, such as counseling or time off for them to adjust to life after coming out,” Johns said.

-Ultimately, Price said, employers and colleagues should continually work toward being inclusive of anyone coming out in the workplace.
+Ultimately, Price said, employers and colleagues should continuously work toward being inclusive of anyone coming out in the workplace.

-“The decision to come out is oftentimes a complex one, and in order for workplaces to be safe, diverse, and equitable, we must foster an environment of acceptance and understanding,” she said.
+“The decision to come out is oftentimes a complex one, and in order for workplaces to be safe, diverse and equitable, we must foster an environment of acceptance and understanding,” Price said.

 Some people believe that coming out is irrelevant in the workplace, but creating an inclusive environment that enables employees to be open about who they are can benefit your organization in several ways.

 • Recruitment: A supportive environment can help you attract top talent.
 People want to work in an inclusive environment where they feel safe.
-Gallup found that nearly 6% of U.S. adults identify as gay, lesbian, bisexual, transgender, or something other than straight or heterosexual – that’s a significant portion of the workforce.
+Gallup found that nearly 6% of U.S. adults identify as gay, lesbian, bisexual, transgender, or something other than straight or heterosexual.
 By creating an inclusive environment, you open your business up to attracting and hiring the best employees, instead of limiting yourself to a small pool of candidates.

-• Employee retention: A supportive environment can increase employee satisfaction and retain top talent.
-A Human Rights Campaign Foundation study revealed that 1 in 4 LGBTQ workers have stayed in a job primarily because the environment was very accepting of LGBTQ people, while 1 in 10 have left a job because the environment was not very accepting.
-[If you have a high turnover rate, check out this related article: How to Manage and Improve Employee Retention]
+• Employee retention: A supportive environment can increase employee satisfaction and thus help you retain top talent.
+A Human Rights Campaign Foundation study revealed that 1 in 4 LGBTQ+ workers have stayed in a job primarily because the environment was very accepting of LGBTQ+ people, while 1 in 10 have left a job because the environment was not very accepting.
+[If you have a high turnover rate, check out this related article: How to Manage and Improve Employee Retention.]

 • Employee engagement and productivity: Giving your employees a space where they feel safe to express themselves openly can have a major impact on employee engagement and productivity.
 They’ll be able to connect freely with other employees and focus on their work instead of on hiding who they are.